Terrance Dicks: Children's fiction and non-fiction

 It was through his work on Doctor Who books that Dicks became a writer of children's fiction, penning many successful titles during the 1970s and 1980s.
 In 1976, he wrote a trilogy for Target Books, The Mounties, concerning a Royal Canadian Mounted Police recruit.
 They were followed from 1979 to 1983 another trilogy, Star Quest, which was later re-printed by Big Finish Productions.

 Beginning in 1978, Dicks penned The Baker Street Irregulars inspired by the Sherlock Holmes characters; the series eventually ran to 10 books, the last published in 1987.
 In 1981, he commenced work on a series of six children's horror novels with Cry Vampire.
 In 1987, Dicks started a new series for very young children titled T. R. Bear, resulting in a further seven books.
-There followed the Sally Ann series, about a ragdoll, Magnificent Max, about a cat, and The Adventures of Goliath (Dicks' longest series, at 18 books), about a golden retriever.
+There followed the Sally Ann series, about a ragdoll, Magnificent Max, about a cat, and The Adventures of Goliath (Dicks' longest series, at 18 books), about a Golden Retriever.
 Another five books concerning a St. Bernard dog make up the Harvey series.

 Jonathan's Ghost and its three sequels were published in 1988, and the three-part MacMagic series followed in 1990.
 The Littlest Dinosaur was published in 1993 and The Littlest on Guard in 1994.
 Other works that Dicks published in 1994 include Woof!
 The Never Ending Tale, the Cold Blood series and the Chronicles of a Computer Game Addict series (both in four parts).
 Between 1998 and 2000, Dicks penned Changing Universe trilogy.
 In 2000 and 2001, Dicks produced the 12-book series, The Unexplained.

 As well as his numerous fictional works, Dicks also penned several non-fiction books for children, including Europe United, A Riot of Writers, Uproar in the House, A Right Royal History and The Good, the Bad and the Ghastly.

 Personal life

 Dicks lived in Hampstead, London.
 In 1963, he married Elsa Germaney, a teacher and later a Quaker recording clerk.
 They had three sons: Stephen, Jonathan and Oliver.
 They also had three grandchildren: Amy, Nelly Rose, and Rufus.

 Dicks died in London on 29 August 2019 after a short illness.

+In 2025, the Terrance Dicks archive was acquired by the Borthwick Institute for Archives, part of the University of York.